openshift/ansible-service-broker/CONTRIBUTING.md

 Now you can modify `scripts/my_local_dev_vars` with things like your `DOCKERHUB_USERNAME` or use an insecure broker with `BROKER_INSECURE="true"`.

+It is possible to use an etcd instance running locally on your host instead of in-cluster.
+Simply set `LOCAL_ETCD="true"` in the my_local_dev_vars file, and the broker will point to an etcd at `localhost:2379`.

 **Prepare Local Environment**

-Running `make prepare-local-env` will do several things on your behalf:
+Running `make prep-local` will do several things on your behalf:

 * Remove the running `ansible-service-broker` from the cluster, leaving only `etcd` running in the namespace.